Convolutional Neural Network Tutorial

 • The pooled feature map is flattened and fed to a fully connected layer to get the final output

-We’ll be using the CIFAR-10 dataset from the Canadian Institute For Advanced Research for classifying images across 10 categories using CNN.
+We’ll use the CIFAR-10 dataset from the Canadian Institute For Advanced Research to classify images across 10 categories using CNN.

 1. Download the data set: